Undergraduate Certificate in Science

 Throughout the course, students have the opportunity to gain knowledge and develop technical and research skills through laboratory programs, field work and industry experience.

-Upon successful completion of the Undergraduate Certificate in Science course, graduates will be able to:
+Upon successful completion of the Undergraduate Certificate in Science, graduates will be able to:

 - demonstrate a sound grasp of the factual and conceptual bases undergirding a range of scientific discipline areas and an ability to focus these bases for the solution of field and laboratory problems;